ShawnDriscoll/TravCalc/docs/source/index.rst

 **TravCalc Manual**
 ===================

-What began as a DOS prompt NPC generator escalated into a web-browsed one...

-**TravCalc** is an easy-to-use open source NPC generator for Mongoose Traveller 1st and 2nd Editions.
+**TravCalc** is a Windows program for calculating die rolls for Mongoose Traveller 2nd Edition.
 It's written in Classic Python 2.5 and includes **diceroll 3.1** for its die rolling.
 Source for **diceroll 3.1** can be found at its `GitHub
 <https://github.com/ShawnDriscoll/diceroll/>`__ repository.

 **TravCalc** features minor logging and error tracking at this time.

-This documentation explains how to install and use **TravCalc** for Traveller NPC generation.
+This documentation explains how to install and use **TravCalc** for die roll calculations.

 .. image:: python_classic_2_5_tag.png
     :target: https://www.python.org/download/releases/2.5.4/